-Much of the SPC we see today in modern facilities can be traced back to World War II, when products such as munitions called for stringent quality measures.
-SPC methods have seen a major resurgence in recent years, especially with initiatives such as Six Sigma, a method used to improve the capability of business processes.
-One hallmark characteristic of SPC is the control chart, which was first developed by Walter Shewart in the 1920s.
+We can trace much of the SPC we see today in modern facilities back to World War II when products such as munitions called for stringent quality measures.
+SPC methods have seen a significant resurgence in recent years, especially with initiatives such as Six Sigma, a method used to improve the capability of business processes.
+One hallmark characteristic of SPC is the control chart, which Walter Shewart first developed in the 1920s.

 SPC Quality Charts

 Also known as a Shewhart chart, an SPC control chart monitors how processes change over time.
-Data points are plotted based on time, and there is a central line to indicate the average, as well as an upper and lower line to depict control limits.
+Data points are plotted based on time, and there is a central line to indicate the average and an upper and lower line to depict control limits.
 Analyzing these data points allows manufacturers to determine whether process variation is consistent, in control, or unpredictable.
-When a process is deemed unpredictable, it means that it is out of control, and impacted by special causes of variation.
-For a quick video on how the math works, watch this introduction video about SPC: What is it, and why is it needed?
+When a process is deemed unpredictable, it means that it is out of control and impacted by special causes of variation.
+For a quick video on how it works, watch this introduction video about SPC: What is it, and why is it needed?

 SPC Control Charts are Useful for: